sigasi/sigasi_insights/manual/plugins.md

 Since Sigasi is built on Eclipse, you can install third party Eclipse plugins.

-The best place to start looking for a plugin is the [Eclipse Marketplace](http://marketplace.eclipse.org).
+The best place to start looking for a plugin is the [eclipse-marketplace].
 We list some interesting plugins here.
 Since these are third party plugins, there is no official support from Sigasi.